szchenghuang/react-google-invisible-recaptcha/README.md

 ## Configuration ##

-Set two required props to get going.
+Set required props to get going.

 * sitekey: sitekey for your recaptcha. **Required.**
 * onResolved: callback when the recaptcha is resolved. **Required.**

-Optional prop you can tweak.
+A few optional props you can tweak.

 * locale: in which language it speaks. **Default: en.**
 * style: custom CSS applied to the root node. **Default: undefined.**